mikro-orm/mikro-orm/docs/docs/migrations.md

 ---

 MikroORM has integrated support for migrations via [umzug](https://github.com/sequelize/umzug).
-It allows you to generate migrations with current schema difference.
+It allows you to generate migrations with current schema differences.

 By default, each migration will be all executed inside a transaction, and all of them will be wrapped in one master transaction, so if one of them fails, everything will be rolled back.